tstki/DragonTavern-Logger/README.md

 * Main interface slightly narrowed, to allow more room for the second data view panel.
 * Fixed a number of missing popup button descriptions.
 * The bar is now filled with random patrons.
-* Added "Dynamic Data view" option.
-Which adds the ability to view the best two hunting columns for each subzone in the selected or recent zone.
-This option is enabled by default, you can disable it in the options.
 * Added "Active zone" to dynamic data view, which will show the dynamic data for the current parent zone and it's sub locations.
 * Last visited zone (for use with "Active zone") is now remembered between sessions.
 * Last used dataview combobox row is now remembered between sessions.
-* Added option to "warn on bursting souls", you will get a red "Souls!" text under the FAQ button warning you your stolen souls are about to burst free.
 * The webbrowser is now "silent".
 Meaning, the occassional javascript error you might get upon launch will no longer occur.
+* Added ability to call 'Soul Stealer', 'Flaming Weapon', 'Legendary Luck' and 'Reaper' immortal powers from the menu for a single character.

+Preference Dialog(F11):
+* Added option to "warn on bursting souls", you will get a red "Souls!" text under the FAQ button warning you your stolen souls are about to burst free.
 * Options dialog redesigned.
 It now uses a tabbed interface.
-* Added ability to call 'Soul Stealer', 'Flaming Weapon', 'Legendary Luck' and 'Reaper' immortal powers from the menu for a single character.
+* Added "Dynamic Data view" option.
+Which adds the ability to view the best two hunting columns for each subzone in the selected or recent zone.
+This option is enabled by default, you can disable it in the options.
 * Made cube delay a preference between 200-5000ms - experiment at your own risk.
 * Referral ID made into preference.
 Share DTL with your friends!